 What is the self-isolation support scheme, and am I eligible?

 The self-isolation support scheme is a one-off payment of £500 available to individuals who:

 - Qualify for a discretionary payment because they cannot work from home and will lose income as a result of self-isolating.

 The scheme is administered by local authorities.

 Schools should provide to their local authority Self Isolation Service Hub the names of people who have been instructed to self-isolate.
-This will enable those people to obtain an NHS Test & Trace Account ID so an application for a payment under the Scheme can be made to their local authority.
+This will enable those people to obtain a NHS test & trace account ID so an application for a payment under the scheme can be made to their local authority.

-I’m thinking of tutoring under the National Tutoring Programme.
+I’m thinking of tutoring under the National Tutoring Programme (NTP).
 Do you have any advice?

 Seek direct employment with a school or college if you can.
 The NTP has been dominated by commercial agencies and members have reported widespread exploitation of trainee teachers and supply staff under the tutoring scheme.
 If you can’t find direct engagement, ask the agency some questions before you commit to NTP training and tutoring.